CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 Sort by Materials Type
 ============
-Using Radix Sort by material ID, we can batch rays according to material type.
+Rays hit different materials will evaluate different BSDF.
+As a result, the thread in a single warp has to handle all kinds of materials.
+Some threads will end ealier and be idled.
+To solve this, we could use Radix Sort by material ID to make rays that hit the same type of material contiguous in memory.
 Therefore, we can further parallelize rays and perform intersection testing and shading evaluation in separate kernels.

-We tested the method in a scene that has more than 10 material types.
+Since the sorting algorithm leads to some overhead, this will only add to efficiency when there are many materials in the scene.
+We tested the method in a scene that has more than 10 unique material types.
 We can see from the figrue below that there is no sigificant difference between two methods, altough turning material sort on will be slightly faster.

 | With vs Without Material Sorting |
 :-------:|